ynotstartups/ynotstartups.github.io/notes/index.md

 - Read documentation/manual/user’s guide before using a new tool/cli
     - this implies prefer using tool with good doc e.g. `fish` instead `bash`
 - Be more curious about how things work internally
-- Prepare because I am bad at ac-hoc talk and thinking
+- Be prepared because I am bad at ac-hoc talk and thinking
     - ask for agenda for meetings so that I can be prepared
 - Validate assumptions earlier

 ## Documentations - Building structures with natural language

+- Write non-code How To, repeatable steps for public or personal, e.g.
+    - How-To deploy UAT
+    - How-To add a graphql endpoint
-- Write comments, documentations before implementation
+- Write code comments, documentations before implementation
-    - remember the 4 types of documentation, Tutorial, How-To Guides, Explanation, Reference
+    - remember the 4 types of documentation, Tutorial, How-To Step by Step Guides, Explanation, Reference
     - George Orwell's 12 points